bilayer crashing in 3.3.1 but not 3.2.1 mdrun

 Is this what you get too?
 On the first step of the tpr?

-#4 Updated by Alan Dodd about 13 years ago
+#4 Updated by Alan Dodd over 13 years ago

 Yes.
 These values are comparable to other stable runs I have.
 In retrospect,